 Federal law requires employers to pay all employees a minimum hourly wage, currently $7.25 a year later.
-Each state is also free to impose its own minimum wage (and many do).
-In addition, several cities and counties have passed "living wage" laws, which may set an even higher minimum wage.
+Each state is also free to impose its own minimum wage (and most do).
+In addition, many cities and counties have passed "living wage" laws, which may set an even higher minimum wage.
 Some of these laws apply only to companies that have contracts to do business with the local government; others apply more generally to all employers in the area.
 As an employer, you must pay whichever amount is highest—federal, state, or local.

 Although the minimum wage is an hourly wage, this doesn't mean that you have to pay employees by the hour.
 You may pay a salary, commission, wages plus tips, or piece rate, as long as the total amount paid divided by the total number of hours worked is equal to at least the minimum wage.

 The main federal law that sets the minimum wage is the Fair Labor Standards Act (FLSA).
 (29 U.S.C. § 201 and following.)
 Although the FLSA covers most employers, some employers and employees are not covered.

 Generally, your business must abide by the FLSA if you have $500,000 or more in annual sales or if your employees work in what Congress calls "interstate commerce"—that is, if they do business between states.
 This includes making phone calls to or from another state, sending mail out of state, or handling goods that have come from or will go to another state.
 In today's world, this means that nearly all employers are covered by the FLSA.

 Even if your business is covered, federal law does not require you to pay the following workers the federal minimum wage: